demon314159/game/README.md

 # race

-Race program with optional steroscopic feature.
+Slot car race progra.

 To build this program:

-This is a Qt application so run `qmake race.pro` to generate the Makefile, then run `make`
+This is a Qt application so runi `qmake race.pro` to generate the Makefile, then run `make`